- Getting started

 These are the types of retention policy:

-- the default policy for newly created queues - all transactions that are part of new queues are deleted after 30 days, without the possibility to undo their deletion.
+- The default policy for newly created queues - all transactions that are part of new queues are deleted after 30 days, without the possibility to undo their deletion.
 This is the built-in option.

 A custom retention policy has the following outcomes: